Weather Data for Microsoft Excel

 Weather for Power BI

-Users of Power BI can utilize the same query as Microsoft Excel capability to pull weather data directly into a more powerful tool for deeper analysis.
+Users of Microsoft Power BI can utilize the same query as Microsoft Excel capability to pull weather data directly into a more powerful tool for deeper analysis.
 All Visual Crossing data is delivered in a report and dashboard-ready format.
 Columns and Rows are organized properly and ready for aggregation or slicing.
 This eliminates an expensive ETL step for ad hoc analysts that want to get data quickly and find the answers they need.

-Sign up for a free account Pricing
+Learn more Sign up for a free account

 Key benefits